5argon/arkham-starter/sveltekit/src/lib/md/submission.md

 ## Standalone breakpoint is recommended

 Since the deck is forced to be 0 XP and have upgrade cards in the Side Deck, it is the best if player can follow your Description section and clearly see the progression, that they know where to stop if the deck is at 9 XP, 19 XP, or 29 XP.
 (And decide at which point the deck starts to function as intended.
 Is 29 XP too much, or required?)

+## Not for any particular campaign

+While it is good to take account of the campaign of the same expansion as the character, (e.g. Low XP to get going for Dunwich character decks, since Dunwich campaign gives low XP.) it should not be so much that the deck description telling what the player should do on each scenario of the campaign and which path to take.
+The deck should be usable for any campaign, especially that now we can buy Campaign Expansion separately.

 # Additional Metadata